 Thomas Weathers (Aleut)

 Mr. Weathers enjoys practicing law – particularly Indian law and business law – because of its complexity and ability to help people.
-He has worked at big firms, medium firms, and small firms and has been honored for that work by Super Lawyers, Best Lawyers in America, and Lawyers of Distinction as a top attorney in Indian law and business law.
+He has worked at big firms, medium firms, and small firms and has been honored for that work by Super Lawyers, Best Lawyers in America, Finance Monthly, Lawyer Monthly, Legal Elite, and Lawyers of Distinction as a top attorney in Indian law and business law.
 In his practice, Mr. Weathers has negotiated many consulting, loan, partnership, management, financing, construction, purchasing, employment, licensing, leasing, land use, easement, and real estate agreements worth millions of dollars; counseled clients in complicated tax, insurance, and business matters; and successfully litigated in tribal, state, and federal courts across the country.
 He has also helped clients restructure substantial debt, renegotiate loans in default, and realize economic development goals.
 He has extensive corporate and litigation expertise.

 Mr. Weathers is a past-president of the National Native American Bar Association.
 He currently serves as an appellate judge for various tribal courts and has served as a judge pro tem for tribal trial courts and for state small claims courts.
 Mr. Weathers has dozens of publications and presentations to his credit on issues ranging from civil litigation practice to the Indian Child Welfare Act to Indian law basics to economic development in Indian country.
 He also appeared on a legal podcast to discuss Indian law.
 Mr. Weathers is admitted to practice in all state and federal courts in California, Alaska, and Washington, as well as the U.S. Supreme Court, the 9th and 10th U.S. Circuit Courts of Appeals, and multiple tribal courts throughout the country.